English3000/Elixir/functional_design/islands/apps/islands_interface/README.md

+# IslandsInterface

+Most of the action, in this project, is in `/assets/js` which houses the game UI.

+Additionally, a socket + channel layer are used for stateful communication between the frontend and backend.

+Last, in `router.ex`, there is an extra plug to protect against direct requests to a game's URL.

+### On clone...

+To start your Phoenix server:

+  * Install dependencies with `mix deps.get`
+  * Install Node.js dependencies with `cd assets && npm install`
+  * Start Phoenix endpoint with `mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## NOTES TO SELF

 > To update: `mix phx.digest` (set `config` `gzip: true`), `MIX_ENV=prod mix release --env=prod`

 * There's some issue with the umbrella's asset pipeline on deploy...